nvaccess/nvda/product_vision.md

 2. By users for users: To allow and empower blind and vision impaired people to have a say in and directly contribute to NVDA, ensuring it meets their needs as a solution to technology access:
     * NVDA is an open source project, meaning that its source code is available to anyone who wishes to learn from and or contribute to the project.
     * Documentation is provided to ensure code can be understood and developers can get up and running with ease.
-    * The vast majority of contributers to the NvDA project are blind or vision impaired, and are users of the product themselves.
+    * The vast majority of contributors to the NVDA project are blind or vision impaired, and are users of the product themselves.
 3. Multilingual: Ensure that NVDA can be used by people no matter what language they speak:
     * NVDA provides mechanisms for volunteers to translate user interface messages and documentation.
     * Release processes provide time and reminders for volunteers to contribute translations to NVDA.